Sandvoxel/Sandvoxel/README.md

 <p align="center">
   Welcome to my profile!
 My name is Kyle Kovalchick and I am a Full Stack / Backend / Imbedded Systems software developer.
-I have a passion for space travel :rocket: and companies like SpaceX and Electron.
+I have a passion for space travel :rocket: and love watching rocket launches.
 I enjoy building integrated circuits in my free time for model rocket hobby.

   <ul>
     <li>🔭 Currently working on a flight computer for personal use</li>